choltz95/story-understanding-amt/README.md

 ```

 #### Approve work
-If you are satisfied with the results that you have gotten, you can approve all completed assignments from your HIT batch by running "approve_hits.sh", which contains the following command:
+You can approve all completed assignments from your HIT batch by running "approve_hits.sh", which contains the following command:
 ```
 python approve_hits.py --hit_ids_file=tmp/hit_ids.txt
 ```